Airtune/73-meta-tokens/meta_ledger_protocol/mint_asset_blocks.md

 This block will mint an asset in the recepient account with ownership set to the linked send block account when `receive#mint_asset` is confirmed.

 This will transfer ownership from the receiver to the sender.

+Note that the send block will be the frontier, *not the receive block*.